BrianWill/byteschool/markdown/data as bytes/numbers as bits.md

 ## hexadecimal (base-16)

 Because binary numbers are verbose, we generally avoid writing them out as 0's and 1's.
-Instead, we use another counting system, ***base-16***, ***hexadecimal*** (called 'hex' for short).
+Instead, we use another counting system, ***base-16***, ***hexadecimal*** (also called 'hex'), as a shorthand for binary.
 In hexadecimal, we count with the sixteen symbols 0 1 2 3 4 5 6 7 8 9 A B C D E F (though lowercase A through F are sometimes used instead).
 Counting in hex is just like counting in decimal or binary, but we just have more symbols to cycle through.

 It works out that, because 16 is a power of 2, conversion between hex and binary is extremely easy to do, requiring no arithmetic at all.
 All you need to do is memorize the correspondence between the first 16 binary and hex numbers: